adap/flower/src/swift/flwr/README.md

 # flwr Swift SDK

-This package implements the Swift SDK for Flower - a friendly federated learning framework https://flower.dev/
+This package implements a Swift SDK for Flower.

 ## Installation